-“High-fiber lentils promote heart health, lower cholesterol, provide vegetable protein, stabilize blood sugar, and are rich in iron and B vitamins.
-We love combining these earthy gems with the deep, roasty, slightly sweet flavor of caramelized onions.
+“High-fiber lentils provide vegetable protein, along with some iron and B vitamins.
+We love combining these earthy gems with the deep, roast-y, slightly sweet flavor of caramelized onions.
 This soup will gently warm your stomach and keep you satisfied.”

-1. Heat a medium-sized saucepan over medium-high heat and add 1 tablespoon of olive oil.
+1. Heat a medium-size saucepan over medium-high heat and add 1 tablespoon of olive oil.
 When it dances, add the shallots, garlic, carrots, turmeric, and cinnamon.

 2. Cook until the shallots soften and the mixture becomes aromatic, 3 to 5 minutes.

 3. Add the beets and vegetable broth and bring the mixture to a boil.
 Add the lentils and reduce the heat to a simmer.
 Season with salt and pepper and continue cooking at a simmer for 15 to 25 minutes, or until the lentils are soft and the vegetables are tender.

 4. Prepare the caramelized onions while the soup cooks.
 If using cardamom pods, crush them (the bottom of a pan works nicely) and remove the seeds.

 5. Grind the seeds into a powder with a mortar and pestle.

 6. Heat a medium-size saucepan over medium-high heat, add 1 tablespoon of olive oil, and heat until the oil dances.
 Add the onion, cardamom, and coriander.